hbctraining/variant_analysis/lessons/variant_annotation.md

 module load snpEff/4.3g
 ```

-Not that you had loaded the `SnpEff` module, you can use the following command to display all of the current genomes availible and pipe them into a `less` buffer page:
+Now that you had loaded the `SnpEff` module, you can use the following command to display all of the current genomes availible and pipe them into a `less` buffer page:

 ```
 java -jar $SNPEFF/snpEff.jar databases | less
 ```

 The first column is the database name and the second column in the `Genus_species` for the organism.
 There is also a link to where the database can be downloaded at but it can mostly be ignored as SnpEff will download it if it needs it automatically.
-As you can see there are truly tens of thousands of these.
-So let's go ahead and see which GRCh databases are availible:
+As you can see there are tens of thousands of these.
+So let's exit the `less` buffer page and see which GRCh databases are availible:

 ```
 java -jar $SNPEFF/snpEff.jar databases | grep "GRCh"